-At Regan Zambri Long, our head injury lawyers help victims navigate the complexities of a personal injury claim in Washington D.C.
-We have decades of experience handling car accident claims in Washington D.C.
+At Regan Zambri Long, our head injury lawyers help victims navigate the complexities of a personal injury claim in Washington, DC.
+We have decades of experience handling car accident claims in DC and surrounding areas.
 For example, we recovered $10.6 million for a car crash victim who suffered injuries including traumatic brain injury, paraplegia, and spinal cord injury.
-In another case, we secured a $6.2 million verdict for a man who suffered a traumatic brain injury while skiing at a dangerously designed ski slope.
+In another case, we secured a $6.2 million verdictfor a man who suffered a traumatic brain injury while skiing at a dangerously designed ski slope.

 Call Regan Zambri Long at (202) 960-4596 or contact us using our online form to receive a free, no-obligation consultation and to discuss your legal options.